flare-foundation/docs/docs/user/staking/cli/staking-cli.md

-# Staking on a Validator
+# Using the CLI to Stake

-Flare has a command-line interface (CLI) tool called Flare Stake CLI, which allows performing stake operations on validator nodes from a terminal.
+Flare has a command-line interface (CLI) tool called FlareStake CLI, which allows performing stake operations on validator nodes from a terminal.

 A staking app with a graphical user interface (GUI) is also being developed to simplify the staking process.
 Still, a CLI tool has other advantages, like allowing it to be part of automated processes.